jsr6720/goodreads-csv-to-md/posts/2019-09-30-easy-company-soldier.md

 ## My Review 5/5

+### Date Read
+2019/09/30

+### Date Added
+2019/10/06

-Great companion to Conversations with Major Dick Winters.
+My Thoughts: Great companion to Conversations with Major Dick Winters.
 Covers some of the same era.
 If Dick Winters is the boy scout then Malarkey is the Shop Class Hero.

 ---